Graduates will find employment opportunities in hospitals, clinics and other health-care facilities or health-insurance/managed care organizations.

 Entry-level salaries for graduates of this program will vary depending on employment situations and the geographic location.

-Job prospects for formally trained technicians are very good.
-Employment is expected to grow much faster than the average for all occupations.
+Employment of health information technicians is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.

 An aging population will require more medical services, and health information technicians will be needed to organize and manage the older generations’ health information data.
 This will mean more claims for reimbursement from insurance companies.